symfony/symfony-docs/reference/configuration/security.rst

 access_control
 --------------

 Defines the security protection of the URLs of your application.
-It's used for example to trigger the user authentication when trying to access to the backend and to allow unauthenticated users to the login form page.
+It is used for example to trigger the user authentication when trying to access to the backend and to allow unauthenticated users to the login form page.